 I love manicotti, but I don’t love filling those little tubes.
 It just seems too fiddly for dinner time when I want to eat!
 This is where short lasagna noodles come to the rescue.
 Now all I need to do is stir together the filling, roll it up into tubes, and pop it into the oven.
-Manicotti just got easier.
+Easy spinach manicotti is where it’s at!

 Love Italian-American comfort food as much as I do?
 Then you’ll love this collection of my Italian comfort food recipes!
 I have several of my favorites in the collection so far and I’ll be adding more.
-There are a lot more Italian comfort food recipes I want to share with y’all. 🙂
+There are a lot more Italian comfort food recipes I want to share with all of you. 🙂

 – Happy Eating, Annemarie